-FIRE HAZARD: Never leave the range unattended with the cooktop on medium or high settings.
+AWARNING FIRE HAZARD: Never leave the range unattended with the cooktop on.
 Keep flammable items away from the cooktop.
 Turn off all controls when done cooking.
 Failure to follow these instructions can result in fire, serious injury or death.

 Before using the cooktop for the first time, clean it with ceramic cooktop cleaner.
 This helps protect the top and makes cleanup easier.